-748 3.5 Existing Monitoring, Management, and Regulatory 749 Programs
+576 3.5 Existing Monitoring, Management and Regulatory 577 Programs

-750 3.5.1 Monitoring Programs
+578 3.5.1 Monitoring Programs

-This section describes the existing monitoring programs for data used in this GSP and describes sourcesthat can be used for the GSP monitoring networks.
+579 This section describes the existing monitoring programs for data used in this GSP and describes sources 580 that can be used for the GSP monitoring networks.

-753 3.5.1.1 Groundwater Monitoring
+581 3.5.1.1 Groundwater Monitoring

-754 Levels
+582 Levels

-Lassen and Modoc Counties are the monitoring entities for the California Statewide Groundwater Elevation Monitoring (CASGEM) program.
-Each county has an approved CASGEM monitoring plan which provides for water level monitoring-measurements twice a year (spring and fall) at 21 wells.
+Lassen and Modoc counties are the monitoring entities for the CASGEM program.
+Each county has an approved CASGEM monitoring plan which provides for water level measurements twice a year (spring and fall) at 21 wells.
 The monitoring is performed by staff from DWR on behalf of the counties.
-All but one of the wells have depth information ranging from 73 to 800 feet bgs (median: 270 ft bgs, mean: 335 ft bgs)11.
+All but one of the wells have depth information ranging from 73 to 800 feet below ground surface [ft bgs], (median: 270 ft bgs, mean: 335 ft bgs).
 Figure 3-9 shows the locations of the 21 CASGEM wells and one additional well which has historic data, but measurements were discontinued in the 1990's.

-Lassen and Modoc Counties drilled five monitoring well clusters in 2019-2020.
-Each cluster consists of three shallow wells and one deep well.
-The locations of these clusters and the depth of the deep well at each site is shown on Figure 3-9.
+Lassen and Modoc counties drilled five monitoring well clusters between 2019 and 2020.
+Each cluster

+590 consists of three shallow wells and one deep well.
+The locations of these clusters and the depth of the

+591 deep well at each site is shown on Figure 3-9.